wp-plugins/bigbluebutton/readme.txt

    1. Fill out the URL of where the BigBlueButton server is running (be sure to add /bigbluebutton/ to the end of the URL) and its salt.
 Then click on save changes.
    1. You are ready to begin creating meetings, and holding conferences.

 To install from source watch this [installation video](http://www.youtube.com/watch?v=S-wsIQRCLUY "installation video") on YouTube.
-Here's an overview of the installation.

 == Frequently Asked Questions ==

-=== Why is it giving an error about creating a meeting room?  ===
+**Why is it giving an error about creating a meeting room?**

 Make sure you are using BigBlueButton 0.7.

-=== What is this error: "Unable to display the meetings.
-Please check the url of the bigbluebutton server AND check to see if the bigbluebutton server is running."?  ===
+**What is this error: "Unable to display the meetings.
+Please check the url of the bigbluebutton server AND check to see if the bigbluebutton server is running."?**

 You must make sure you add "/bigbluebutton/" at the end.